 This resource is needed to maintain the training of students relevant to the current industry standards.
-Specialized software and hardware are in place for the training of students.
+Specialized software is in place for the training of students.
 This action is needed to allow students and faculty to continue practicing the skills required by industry.